haxemore/httpclient/README.md

 # httpclient
-A simplistic HTTP client library for Haxe
+A simplistic HTTP client library for Haxe's native targets.